-The Staff Council is an integral part of Pitt's shared governance structure.
-This group has informed on the development and implementation of many new policies designed to improve the staff experience at Pitt, such as paternity leave, transgender benefits, gender neutral restrooms, and lactation rooms in every new building.
+The Staff Council is seated at the table for many decisions.
+This group has implemented many new policies designed to improve the staff experience at Pitt, such as paternity leave, transgender benefits, gender neutral restrooms, and lactation rooms in every new building. {Staff Council Bylaws, Section 7.
+Member Appointment to University Committees} [[Standard 7.1a]]